Cocci Chronicles V-Summary & Future

 40% of those infected have Moderate Symptoms (30%) or Severe Symptoms (10%) and require some type of medical care.

-Valley Fever is not contagious and once infected you have a lifetime immunity.
+Valley Fever is not contagious and once infected you have a lifetime immunity (after infection if your immune system is compromised by chemotherapy, HIV infection, etc. Valley Fever can "wake-up" and the symptoms can reoccur).

 Valley Fever symptoms are due to the body's immune system in overload and are similar to flu, cold, allergy and COVID-19 symptoms.
 Valley Fever is difficult to diagnose.